caleorourke/chirp/docs/developers-guide.md

   --tags=ARG               Only show instances that have one of these tags.
                            Comma-separated. (production,db)

-For more on filters see 'sl help filters'
+For more on filters see 'help filters'

 Standard Options:
   --format=ARG           Output format.
 [Options: table, raw] [Default: table]